A2R-Lab/GATO-RL/README.md

 # GATO-RL
 Adaptation/simplification of [cacto](https://github.com/gianluigigrandesso/cacto) in PyTorch and alt. trajectory optimizer software.

 To understand the codebase, we recommend starting at ```src/main.py```.
 The diagram below helps explain the framework.
 First, we collect experiences using the TO solver.
-We solve ```EP_UPDATE``` number of TO problems, which have random initialization and warm-started using the actor policy.
+We solve ```TO_EPISODES``` number of TO problems, which have random initialization and warm-started using the actor policy.
 We compute the partial reward-to-go associated with each state of each TO problem, which we call "transitions", which are tuples $(s_t, a_t, r_t, s_{t+n}, d_t)$:

 - $s_t$: state at time $t$
 - $a_t$: action at time $t$